 It is embarrassing to a speaker for a listener to show signs of boredom and lack of attention.

-It is utterly rude to look at your watch, flirt with an object, or other body languages that indicates boredom when another is speaking.
+It is utterly rude to look at your watch, flirt with an object, or other body language that indicates boredom when another is speaking.

 Even if the speaker is boring, you don’t need to flaunt it on their face.
 You call always be patient or excuse yourself in the most polite way.